Deng Lun

-Deng Lun (邓伦 (鄧倫); born 21 October 1992), also known as Allen Deng, is a Chinese film and television actor.
-He made his acting debut in the romance drama Flowers in Fog (2013).
+Deng Lun (邓伦 (鄧倫); born 21 October 1992), also known as Allen Deng, is a Chinese actor, singer and businessman.
+He made his acting debut in the romance drama Flowers in Fog (2012).
 He also starred in the series Because of Meeting You (2017) and Ashes of Love (2018).

-Early life
+Early life and education

-Deng was born in Shijiazhuang, Hebei Province.
+Deng Lun was born in Shijiazhuang, Hebei Province.
 His parents were reportedly in the military.
 He grew up with his grandparents and continues to spend time with his grandmother.
 In 2011, he graduated from the Performance Department of Shanghai Theatre Academy.

 Career

-Since his debut, Deng Lun has been named as one of China’s most accomplished actors, who has garnered both popular and critical acclaim.
-He is regarded as one of those rare combinations of "traffic and skill", as he can captivate the viewers to a show with his looks and popularity, but also has the skills to back it up.
-He was recognized by China Central Television (CCTV) for his outstanding performance in Faith Makes Great: Tianhe (2021).
-Among the "Post-90s Generation" of Chinese actors, he holds a string of viewership records, including being the actor with most television series with ratings breaking 1%, with five dramas (Because of Meeting You, Sweet Dreams, Ashes of Love, My True Friend, and Mr. Fighting).
-He is the only "Post-90s Generation" actor that holds two male lead dramas in the Top 10 of highest rated series of China Central Television (CCTV).
+Deng Lun was recognized by China Central Television (CCTV) for his outstanding performance in Faith Makes Great: Tianhe (2021).
+Among the 'Post-90s Generation' of Chinese actors, he holds a string of viewership records, including the distinction of being the actor with the most television series achieving ratings over 1%.
+His five dramas (Because of Meeting You, Sweet Dreams, Ashes of Love, My True Friend, and Mr. Fighting) have all surpassed this benchmark.
+He is the only actor from the 'Post-90s Generation' to have two leading roles in dramas that rank among the Top 10 highest-rated series on CCTV.